 The second franchise-based coffee house chain serving exclusively organic coffee is Black Bean.
 Unfortunately only the coffee itself (and some soft drinks) are organic -- no organic milk or pastries.
 However, since the Maxvorstand branch closed spring 2020 I am not aware of the status of the second branch in Schwabing.
 Both, Black Bean and San Francisco, offer free wifi.

-The third Munich-based coffee chain franchise is Coffee Fellows, and they offer their coffee drinks both, in creamware, returnable Recup coffee cups and, from June, 2020, in home-compostable one-way cups (at present they still use plastic-coated paper cups).
+Fortunately a third Munich-based coffee chain franchise is filling the gaps with new openings even during the covid pandemic: Coffee Fellows offer their coffee drinks both, in creamware, returnable Recup coffee cups and, from June, 2020, in home-compostable one-way cups (at present they still use plastic-coated paper cups).